 Adam Vause has 20+ years’ experience advising multinational clients on complex commercial disputes and compliance matters, with a focus on the Middle East and Africa.
-As Co-Chair of our Global Compliance and Investigations Group he regularly counsels clients on cross-border issues involving multiple jurisdictions.
+As Co-Chair of our Global Compliance and Investigations Group from his Dubai base he regularly counsels clients on cross-border issues involving multiple jurisdictions.

 Adam has helped countless listed and household-name companies and financial institutions resolve issues related to risk, fraud and regulatory matters, often in developing markets, and is recognised as a top ranked lawyer by the leading legal directories.